 Farron: It’s remarkable.
 This is the kind of story that you hear about happening in some kind of third world country where America would then come out and say it’s deplorable how they’re treating these journalists, hauling them off, but here, we’re doing this in the United States, not just in the United States, at the Democratic Convention, the party that’s supposed to be a little bit more tolerant of free speech and an open press.
 To me, this is insanity, and it’s even more insane that this story is not out there for the public.
 That’s what’s almost as disgusting as the actual arrest, is that nobody is out there talking about this right now, and it’s something that obviously is happening.
 We documented the arrest.
 I had been tweeting with your brother. [inaudible 00:06:34].
-Sydney Robinson had been tweeting with Mike.
+Had been tweeting with Mike.
 We were following this as it happened, and we got a huge response online.
 Everybody was very concerned about this, and it’s great to hear you’re okay, but it’s also disgusting to hear that this is actually happening.

 Abby: Right, and yeah, it is really disgusting.
 It was an overwhelming amount of support, but the thing is, I was lucky to have been lumped in with the kind of civil disobedient sweeping contingent, because I think if I wasn’t, I would be in jail.
 I would have at least spent the night.
 It’s just unbelievable that police have such contempt and disdain not only for just citizens paying their taxes, but journalists, credentialed journalists who are there simply covering the protest, trying to comply with police orders, treated like animals, thrown around, assaulted.
 My wrist is in a brace.